 Priority Pass Restaurant Perk

-If you’re unfamiliar with this particular travel hack, it’s essentially a complimentary membership that offers credits towards meals at specific airport restaurants around the world.
-Only certain travel credit cards come with the priority pass restaurant perk like the Chase Sapphire Reserve.
+If you’re unfamiliar with this particular Basic Travel strategy, it’s essentially a complimentary membership that offers credits towards meals at specific airport restaurants around the world.
+Only certain travel credit cards come with the priority pass restaurant perk like the Chase Sapphire Reserve®.
 You’ll find all 53 different options along with the credit cards that provide access in the Basic Guide to Priority Pass Restaurants.

 PDX Priority Pass Restaurant Credit Options

 The Capers Cafe is a great option to stop before a flight or on a long layover.
 It’s a sitdown style restaurant that has a full menu of various breakfast and lunch/dinner options.
 Both times I have visited the Capers Cafe I opted for the Omelette which was delicious.
 Lisa enjoyed the vegetable quiche which she really enjoyed!

 Priority Pass members who are eligible for restaurant credit can receive up to $28 off of the final bill.
 In addition, cardholders are allowed to bring a guest and receive an additional $28 ($56 Total) in restaurant credit.